XuChen0427/FairDiverse/README.md

 ## Datasets
 For the recommendation dataset, we utilize the dataset format in [Recbole Datasets](https://recbole.io/dataset_list.html).

-For the search dataset, we utilize the [ClueWeb dataset](https://lemurproject.org/clueweb09.php/).
+For the search dataset, we utilize the [ClueWeb dataset](https://lemurproject.org/clueweb09.php/), and the [COMPAS dataset](https://github.com/DataResponsibly/CIFRank/blob/master/data/COMPAS.csv).

 ## Implemented Models